 How Emotions Are Stored in the Body

-The body, not just the brain, holds a record of traumatic experiences.
-This is known as somatic memory.
-The mechanism for storing trauma is rooted in the Autonomic Nervous System (ANS), which has two main branches: the Sympathetic (SNS), responsible for our “fight-or-flight” response, and the Parasympathetic (PNS), which governs our “rest-and-digest” state.
+Contemporary neuroception models, specifically polyvagal theory, expand this binary framework by identifying the dorsal vagal complex as the primary driver of the involuntary physiological shutdown, or immobilization response, when fight-or-flight mechanisms fail.
 During a traumatic event, the SNS floods the body with immense energy and stress hormones to facilitate survival.
 Trauma occurs when this survival response is blocked or unable to be completed.
 The body is unable to discharge the massive amount of mobilized energy and cannot switch back to the calming PNS state.
 This unresolved energetic charge becomes “frozen” in the nervous system and stored as tension in the muscles and connective tissues (fascia), creating a state of chronic dysregulation where the body continues to operate as if the threat is still present.

 Emotional Blocks and Psychosomatic Tension